 1.1.2.
-The management system for cyber security shall include: (7.2.2.2)
+The vehicle manufacturer shall implement and maintain processes to: (7.2.2.2)

-(a) Processes to manage cyber security at an organisational level;
+(a) manage cyber security at an organisational level;

-(b) Processes the identification of risks to vehicles.
-Within these processes, the threats in Annex 1, Part A, and other relevant threats shall be considered;
+(b) identify risks to vehicles, which shall include consideration of the threats in Annex 1, Part A, and other relevant threats;

-(c) Processes for the assessment, categorisation and treatment risks identified;
+(c) assess, categorise and treat identified risks;

-(d) Processes to verify that risks identified are appropriately managed;
+(d) verify that risks identified are appropriately managed;

-(e) Processes to test the cyber security of a vehicle;
+(e) test the cyber security of a vehicle;

-(f) Processes to ensure that risk assessments are kept current;
+(f) ensure that risk assessments are kept current;

-(g) Processes to monitor for, detect and respond to cyber-attacks, cyber threats and vulnerabilities on vehicle.
+(g) monitor for, detect and respond to cyber-attacks, cyber-threats and vulnerabilities on the vehicle;

-(h) Processes to assess whether the cyber security measures implemented remain effective when new cyber threats or vulnerabilities are identified.
+(h) assess whether the cyber security measures implemented remain effective when new cyber threats or vulnerabilities are identified; and

-(i) Processes to provide data to enable analysis of attempted or successful cyber-attacks.
+(i) provide data to enable analysis of attempted or successful cyber-attacks.

 1.1.3.
-The management system shall ensure that cyber threats and vulnerabilities which are identified as requiring a response from the manufacturer shall be mitigated within a reasonable timeframe.
+The vehicle manufacturer shall implement and maintain processes to mitigate cyber threats and vulnerabilities that are identified as requiring a response from the manufacturer within a reasonable timeframe.
 (7.2.2.3)

 1.1.4.
-The processes used in the management system for cyber security shall ensure that the monitoring specified in section 1.1.2(g) shall be continual.
-It shall include: (7.2.2.4)
+The vehicle manufacturer shall implement and maintain processes to ensure that the cyber security monitoring specified in section 1.1.2(g) is continual and includes: (7.2.2.4)

-(a) vehicles after [first registration]; and
+(a) vehicles in the field; and

 (b) the capability to analyse vehicle data and vehicle logs to detect cyber threats, vulnerabilities and cyber attacks.
-The capability shall respect the privacy rights of vehicle owners or drivers, particularly with respect to consent.
+The capability shall respect the privacy rights of vehicle owners and drivers, particularly with respect to consent.

 1.1.5.
-The management system for cyber security shall consider dependencies that may exist with contracted suppliers, service providers or manufacturer’s sub-organizations.
+The vehicle manufacturer shall manage cyber security related dependencies that may exist with contracted suppliers, service providers or manufacturer’s sub-organizations.
 (7.2.2.5.)

 1.2 Management System for Software Updates

-1.2.1 The management system for software updates shall include:
+1.2.1 The vehicle manufacturer shall implement and maintain processes to:

-(a) A process to document information relating to software updates (7.1.1.1)
+(a) document information relating to software updates (7.1.1.1);

-(b) A process to securely maintain the information documented in 1.2.1 part a) (7.1.1.1)
+(b) securely maintain the information documented in 1.2.1 part (a) (7.1.1.1);

-(c) A process to make the information documented in 1.2.1 part a) available to appropriate authorities upon request.
-(7.1.1.1)
+(c) make the information documented in 1.2.1 part (a) available to appropriate authorities upon request (7.1.1.1);

-(d) A process whereby information regarding all initial and updated software versions of software on [the vehicle/regulated systems of the vehicle], including integrity validation data, and relevant hardware components can be uniquely identified.
-(7.1.1.2)
+(d) uniquely identify all initial and updated versions of software on [the vehicle/regulated systems of the vehicle], including integrity validation data, and relevant hardware components (7.1.1.2);

+(e) access and update information regarding software versions bearing parts that are specified in national legislation or regulation for a vehicle or vehicle system before and after an update, which shall include the ability to update information regarding the software versions and their integrity validation data of all relevant software (7.1.1.3);

+(f) verify that the software version(s) present on a component of a system or function specified in national legislation or regulation for a vehicle or vehicle system are consistent with information stored by the manufacturer according to 1.2.1 part (e) (7.1.1.4);

-(e) A process whereby interdependencies of the updated system with other system(s) shall be identified (7.1.1.5)
+(g) identify interdependencies of the updated system with other system(s) (7.1.1.5);

-(f) A process whereby target vehicles for a software update can be identified.
-(7.1.1.6)
+(h) identify target vehicles for a software update (7.1.1.6);

-(g) A process whereby the compatibility of a software update with the target vehicle(s) configuration can be confirmed before the update is issued.
-This shall include an assessment of the last know software/hardware configuration of the target vehicle(s) for compatibility with the update before it is issued.
-(7.1.1.7)
+(i) confirm the compatibility of a software update with the target vehicle(s)'s configuration before the software update is issued, including an assessment of compatibility between the last known software/hardware configuration of the target vehicle(s) and the software update to be issued (7.1.1.7);

-(h) A process to determine whether a software update will affect any system that is subject to national legislation or regulation.
-This shall consider whether the update will impact or alter any of the parameters used to define the systems the update may affect, or whether it may change any parameters which are subject to national legislation or regulation.
-(7.1.1.8)
+(j) determine whether a software update will affect any system that is subject to national legislation or regulation, including whether the update will impact or alter any of the parameters used to define the systems the update affects, or whether it changes any parameters that are subject to national legislation or regulation (7.1.1.8);